yolly98/Emotional-Navigation/README.md

  * The system periodically detects the user's emotions and associates them with the stretch of road being traveled, these tuples (emotion, road, timestamp) will compose the user's **emotional history**
  * Whenever a path has to be constructed from the current location to a destination, that path has to be **evaluated through the emotional history**, if the route is evaluated negatively (because it is composed of roads not liked by the user) a better rated path is chosen that does not bring too much delay
  * The client module must **interact** with the user **vocally**
- * The system initiates speech recognition if the user presses a specially designed button
+ * The system initiates **speech recognition** if the user presses a specially designed button

 ## Related Works
 The following open-source projects were used to build the prototype:
-* Deepface: It is a project written in python that encapsulates state-of-the-art models for face detection and face recognition, also includes an emotion recognition model. https://github.com/serengil/deepface
+* **Deepface**: It is a project written in python that encapsulates state-of-the-art models for face detection and face recognition, also includes an emotion recognition model. https://github.com/serengil/deepface
-* OpenStretMap: It is a project that proposes to be an open source alternative to digital maps, it has a large community behind it that keeps it updated with data of streets, monuments, stores and more. https://www.openstreetmap.org/about
+* **OpenStretMap**: It is a project that proposes to be an open source alternative to digital maps, it has a large community behind it that keeps it updated with data of streets, monuments, stores and more. https://www.openstreetmap.org/about
-* Graphhopper: It is a routing engine with REST API that can calculate paths based on OpenStreetMap data efficiently. https://github.com/graphhopper/graphhopper
+* **Graphhopper**: It is a routing engine with REST API that can calculate paths based on OpenStreetMap data efficiently. https://github.com/graphhopper/graphhopper
-* Nominatim: It is a tool that can provide, via REST API, geocoding and reverse geocoding services by exploiting OpneStreetMap data. https://github.com/osm-search/Nominatim
+* **Nominatim**: It is a tool that can provide, via REST API, geocoding and reverse geocoding services by exploiting OpneStreetMap data. https://github.com/osm-search/Nominatim
-* Edge-TTS: Python module that allows you to exploit Microsoft Edge’s online Textto-Speech service. https://github.com/rany2/edge-tts
+* **Edge-TTS**: Python module that allows you to exploit Microsoft Edge’s online Textto-Speech service. https://github.com/rany2/edge-tts
-* SpeechRecognition: Python module that encapsulates various Speech-to-Text services such as CMU Sphinx, Whisper and Google. https://github.com/Uberi/speech_recognition#readme
+* **SpeechRecognition**: Python module that encapsulates various Speech-to-Text services such as CMU Sphinx, Whisper and Google. https://github.com/Uberi/speech_recognition#readme
-* PyGame: Python module for game building, in this prototype it was used for creating the user dashboard https://github.com/pygame/pygame
+* **PyGame**: Python module for game building, in this prototype it was used for creating the user dashboard https://github.com/pygame/pygame